-The name 'Champagne and Chambord' clearly states what this cocktail is all about, and there are no surprises.
-It is simply a mixed drink of Champagne and Chambord, nothing else.
+The name Champagne and Chambord clearly states what you will find in this cocktail recipe.
+There are no surprises; it is simply a mixed drink of those two ingredients, and nothing else.

 Fill with chilled Champagne.

 - Make this cocktail immediately before serving so the wine remains effervescent.

-How Strong Is the Champagne and Chambord?
+How Strong Is This Drink?